African admixture in Europe

-African admixture in Europe refers to the presence of human genotypes attributable to periods of human population dispersals out of Africa in the genetic history of Europe. for example, certain Y-DNA and mtDNA lineages are thought to have spread from Northeastern Africa to the Near East during the later Pleistocene, and from there to Europe with the Neolithic Revolution.
+African admixture in Europe refers to the presence of genetic admixture from African populations within present-day and historical European populations.

 More recent African admixture – primarily Berber admixture from North Africa – is associated with historic migrations through the Mediterranean Sea and the Muslim conquests of the Early Middle Ages.
-This admixture can be found primarily in western-southern Iberian peninsula and Southern Italy and the main islands, with the highest incidence being in Sicily.
+This admixture can be found primarily in the Iberian Peninsula (modern day Spain and Portugal), with higher levels in the West and the South and Southern Italy, with higher levels in Sardinia and Sicily.

 Neolithic

 The change from hunting and gathering to agriculture during the Neolithic Revolution was a watershed in world history.
-The societies that first made the change to agriculture are believed to have lived in the Middle East around 10,000 BCE.
-Agriculture was introduced into Europe by migrating farmers from the Middle East.
-According to the demic diffusion model, these Middle Eastern farmers either replaced or interbred with the local hunter-gather populations that had been living in Europe since the Out of Africa migration.
+The societies that first made the change to agriculture are believed to have lived in Western Asia around 10,000 BCE.
+Agriculture was introduced into Europe c.
+7000 BC by migrating farmers from Anatolia, known as Anatolian Neolithic Farmers in the genetics literature.
+These farmers either replaced or interbred with local European hunter-gather populations that had been living in Europe since the Paleolithic.
+Early Neolithic farmers in Anatolia and Europe were similar genetically to modern-day southern European populations.
+European Neolithic farmers later introduced agriculture to Northwest Africa c.
+5400 BC from southwestern Europe, contributing significantly to the genetic formation of the ancient (and modern) population of North Africa.
+A later expansion from Europe into North Africa by the Late Neolithic/Early Bronze Age Bell Beaker culture further contributed to the North African genepool.

-It has been suggested that the first Middle Eastern farmers reflected North African influences.
-There have been suggestions that some genetic lineages found in the Middle East arrived there during this period.
-The first agricultural societies in the Middle East are generally thought to have emerged after, and perhaps from, the Natufian culture between 12,000 and 10,000 BCE.
-The latter group was widely semi-sedentary even before the introduction of agriculture.
-An important migration from North Africa across the Sinai also appears to have occurred before the formation of the Natufian..
+It has been suggested that the first farmers in West Asia, descended from Natufian hunter-gatherers, reflected some North African influences or vice versa.
+There have been suggestions that some genetic lineages found in the Middle East arrived there during this period or earlier.
+The first agricultural societies in the Middle East are generally thought to have emerged from the Natufian culture between 12,000 and 10,000 BCE.
+The Natufians were widely semi-sedentary even before the introduction of agriculture.

 Historical period

-In historical times, there has been a period of north African influence in southern Europe, especially western-southern Iberia and parts of southern Italy (namely Sicily), during various Muslim conquests.
+In historical times, there has been a period of north African influence in southern Europe, especially in Iberia and parts of southern Italy (namely Sicily), during various Muslim conquests.
 The genetic effect of this period on modern European populations is the subject of discussion (see below).
 In more recent history, the peoples of Europe and Africa came into contact during the exploration and colonization of Africa and as a consequence of the Atlantic slave trade.